jacobmarch/Singleplayer-valorant-manager/README.md

 A text-based Valorant team management simulator inspired by Football Manager, focusing on professional esports team management and strategic decision-making.

 ## Recent Updates
+- Added league management system with team ratings and scheduling
+- Each team now has a rating from 0-100 (normally distributed)
+- Implemented round-robin schedule generation for matches
+- Added display of team ratings and upcoming matches
 - Added player and coach generation system
-- Each team now gets 5 players (one for each position) and a coach
+- Each team gets 5 players (one for each position) and a coach
 - Each person has a randomly generated name and skill rating (1-100)
 - Added display of team members in formatted tables

 ## Project Structure
 - `src/game/person.py`: Contains classes and functions for player and coach generation
 - `src/game/game_manager.py`: Main game management logic
+- `src/game/roster.py`: League management and scheduling system
 - `data/`: Contains name data files for generating random names

 ## Requirements